aosman101/mini-lake-dbt-duckdb/README.md

 # mini-lake-dbt-duckdb

-**Portable, local-first mini lakehouse** utilising **dbt Core + DuckDB**.
+**Portable, local-first mini lakehouse** using **dbt Core + DuckDB**.
 It features versioned CSV seeds, models from staging to marts, schema tests, documentation, and an example of GitHub Actions CI — ideal for learning, prototyping, and portfolio demonstrations.

 ---